-In the event a situation arises either on or off campus that, in the judgment of the Chief of Police or designee, University of Arkansas Police Department, constitutes an ongoing or continuing threat to safety of persons or property, the Chief of University of Arkansas Police Department and/or designee, Dean of Students and/or designee, and the Associate Vice Chancellor for University Relations and/or designee are responsible for consulting on a case-by-case basis when information in the form of an alert should be disseminated and will consult for a final approval before the release is made.
-However, if those individuals or designees are unavailable or immediate notification is necessary, for example, an active shooter situation, the Chief of the University of Arkansas Police Department or designee may issue the emergency notification without such review.
+If a situation arises either on- or off-campus that, in the judgment of the UAPD Chief of Police or designee, constitutes an ongoing or continuing threat to the safety of the campus community, the Chief of UAPD, Dean of Students, and the Assistant Vice Chancellor for University Relations and/or their designees are responsible for consulting on a case-by-case basis when information should be disseminated as an alert or warning and will attempt to consult for final approval before the alert or warning is issued.

+If those individuals or designees are unavailable or immediate notification is necessary, such as in an active threat situation, the Chief of UAPD or designee may issue the emergency alert without such review.
+Alerts or warnings may only be withheld if they would compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.